 The Denver Chalk Art Festival showcases more than two hundred artists painting their masterpieces onto Larimer Square.
 They turn this popular downtown district into a museum of street art.

 It’s free to the public, so come anytime.
-The event takes place on Saturday, June 6th from 10am to 10pm, and Sunday, June 7th from 10am to 7pm.
+This year’s event takes place on Saturday, June 6th from 10am to 10pm, and Sunday, June 7th, 2020 from 10am to 7pm.
 On Sunday at 6pm there’s an awards ceremony.

 Wine from around the world will be available by the glass at three tents within the festival.
 Beer choices include Blue Moon, Honey Moon Summer Ale, Coors and Coors Light.
 There will be also be a variety of non-alcoholic beverages.

 You can head down early on Friday evening to watch the artists work and enjoy a downtown Denver happy hour.
 There’s a DIY graffiti showdown, where you compete with a drink in one hand and spray paint in the other.
 The brewer at Blue Moon Brewing Co. will be there and there will also be live music.

 If you can’t make this event, please be sure to head south for the Centennial Chalk Art Festival in mid September.

 Address: 1430 Larimer St Unit 200, Denver, CO